n-laoutaris/timeseries-forecasting-co2/README.md

-# Time Series Analysis of Mauna Loa CO₂ Data (R, itsmr)
+# Time Series Analysis of Mauna Loa CO₂ Data

 This project demonstrates a comprehensive time series analysis of the Mauna Loa atmospheric CO₂ dataset using R and the `itsmr` package.
 The analysis is presented in a Jupyter Notebook and follows a practical, minimal-library approach inspired by academic coursework.